Ainsley Earhardt: Local television

 Earhardt was hired as a reporter for WLTX, the local CBS station in Columbia, South Carolina, before she graduated from University of South Carolina.
 From 2000 to 2004 she worked as the morning and noon anchor.
 She traveled to New York City after the September 11 attacks to cover South Carolina middle school students' raising nearly half a million dollars for firefighters to buy a new fire truck to replace one lost at the World Trade Center site.

 In 2005, Earhardt moved to San Antonio, Texas, and anchored weekday morning and noon newscasts at television station KENS.

-Earhardt has written three children's books (Take Heart, My Child; Through Your Eyes; and I'm So Glad You Were Born) and a memoir, The Light Within Me.
+Earhardt has written three children's books (Take Heart, My Child; Through Your Eyes; and I'm So Glad You Were Born) and a memoir: The Light Within Me.

 Fox News

 Earhardt moved to New York City and began working at Fox News Channel in 2007.
-Earhardt has stated that she "did not know the first thing about politics" before she was hired by Roger Ailes to work at the network.
+She has stated that she "did not know the first thing about politics" before she was hired by Roger Ailes to work at the network.
 She appeared on Hannity with her own segment called "Ainsley Across America", and has co-hosted Fox and Friends Weekend, All-American New Year's Eve, America's News Headquarters.
 She has appeared as a panelist on The Live Desk and Greg Gutfeld's Red Eye.